 If you have been using Admin Panel in Grav 1.7, you have already used Flex Objects.
 The best examples are Accounts and Pages, which are great examples what can be done with Flex.

 By default, Flex Administration is invisible to the user.
 In order to see a Directory, it has to be enabled.
-Enabled directories can show up either on Navigation Menu, inside Flex Objects menu item or even inside other plugins.
+Enabled directories can show up either on Navigation Menu, inside a Flex Objects menu item, or even inside other plugins.

 Flex Objects Plugin has to be enabled in order to use any custom directories.

 To enable a custom Flex Directory, you need to go to Plugins > Flex Objects.

 We are interested in the Directories option inside the plugin, which lists all the detected Flex Directories.
 Just select the directories you're interested in and make sure the toggle is set to

 Hit Save and the directory should show up after a page load.

 TIP: Check Introduction for full walkthrough on how to create a page for your directory.